Severe Asthma ToolkitSevere Asthma Toolkit

 • Based on results from skin prick testing, discuss practical management strategies or avoidance of allergen exposure.

 • Sublingual as well as subcutaneous immunotherapy agents are now available in Australia.
 However, these approaches are only useful for patients with a single treatable allergen sensitivity.
-Also see Allergy Assessments
+Also see Allergy Assessments.

 Animals